kracr/owl2gen/README.md

-# OntoGen
+# OWL2Gen

 ## Introduction

-OntoGen is a configurable ontology generator designed to facilitate the creation of OWL 2 ontologies tailored to specific research needs.
+OWL2Gen is a configurable ontology generator designed to facilitate the creation of OWL 2 ontologies tailored to specific research needs.
 With a user-friendly interface and powerful backend capabilities, OntoGen allows users to generate custom ontologies based on selected OWL 2 constructs and profiles.
 It supports flexible configurations and provides options for both static and dynamic ontology generation, making it an ideal tool for benchmarking, performance evaluation, and ontology modeling research.